Decentralized Caching Schemes and Performance Limits in Two-layer Networks: Hybrid caching in two-layer networks

-\begin{remark}[Performance comparison] Clearly, the hybrid caching scheme is composed of the S$\&$C caching scheme and the caching scheme B of \cite{NKaram2016} in a memory-sharing manner, which is similar to the generalized caching scheme in \cite{NKaram2016}, where the generalized caching scheme is obtained by combining the caching scheme A and B in a memory-sharing manner.
-From Remark 1, with the S$\&$C caching scheme, the achievable transmission rate in the first layer can be reduced without compromising the achievable transmission rate in the second layer compared with the caching scheme A in \cite{NKaram2016}.
-Thus, for any memory-sharing factors $\alpha$ and $\beta$, with the hybrid caching scheme, the achievable transmission rate in the first layer is smaller than that with the generalized caching scheme in \cite{NKaram2016}.
-Meanwhile, the achievable transmission rates in the second layer with both schemes are identical.
-In other words, the achievable rate region with the proposed hybrid caching scheme is better than that with the generalized caching scheme in \cite{NKaram2016}.
+\begin{remark} \emph{Performance comparison with \cite{NKaram2016}:} It is worth noting that, the generalized caching scheme in \cite{NKaram2016} is developed by combining the caching scheme A and B therein in a memory-sharing manner, and the proposed hybrid caching scheme is obtained by combining the S$\&$C caching scheme and the caching scheme B in \cite{NKaram2016}.
+Recall that, with the S$\&$C caching scheme, the transmission rate in the first layer can be reduced without increasing the transmission rate in the second layer compared with the caching scheme A in \cite{NKaram2016}.
+Thus, for any $(\alpha, \beta)$, the first-layer transmission rate of the hybrid caching scheme is smaller than that of the generalized caching scheme in \cite{NKaram2016}.
+In fact, the reduction of the transmission rate in the first layer is of significant importance, since the maximum traffic load at a server in the first layer is usually the bottleneck of the network capacity and the load reduction at the server enables the server to support more helpers/users and thus boosts the network capacity.
+Meanwhile, the transmission rates in the second layer with both schemes are identical.
+This is due to the fact that, both the proposed hybrid caching scheme and generalized caching scheme in \cite{NKaram2016} adopt the single-layer caching scheme in \cite{MadAliUrs2015} for the content transmission from each helper to the attached users. \end{remark}

-For illustration, we compare the achievable transmission rates of the hybrid caching scheme and the generalized caching scheme in Fig. \ref{Comparison_alpha_beta}, where $N=50$, $M_1=10$, $M_2=20$, $K_1=10$, and $K_2=2$.
-Since the proposed hybrid scheme is able to reduce the transmission rate in the first layer and achieves the same transmission rate in the second layer, we only compare the transmission rates in the first layer with two schemes.
-In Fig. \ref{Comparison_alpha_beta}-(a), we set $\beta=0.5$ and increase $\alpha$ from $0.2$ to $0.9$.
-In Fig. \ref{Comparison_alpha_beta}-(b), we set $\alpha=0.5$ and increase $\beta$ from $0.2$ to $0.9$.
-From this figure, given $\alpha$ ($\beta$), the transmission rates of the server can be significantly reduced by the proposed hybrid caching scheme, especially when $\beta$ ($\alpha$) is large.
-The result shows the advantages of the proposed hybrid caching scheme over the generalized caching scheme in \cite{NKaram2016}. \end{remark}

-Lemma 3 indicates that the transmission rates in (\ref{Hybrid_Rate1}) and (\ref{Hybrid_Rate2}) can be achieved simultaneously for given $(\alpha, \beta)$.
-The performance limits of $R_{1}^{H}$ and $R_{2}^{H}$ are investigated in the following.